sungwoncho/factory-boy/README.md

 Build an object using the factory with the given name.
 Previously defined attributes can be overwritten.

 Returns the object that is built.
+The returned object does not have `_id`.

 ```javascript
 FactoryBoy.build('post');